 Should the new government proceed with the standardization proposal by the JPJ, I would argue that it should involve the creation of a typeface that is unique, legible, readable, and designed specifically for use in number plates.
 As such, it would be necessary for typeface designers like myself to become involved in this process since we have the required expertise to provide designed solutions.
 For a new design to be effective, it is important to revisit existing number plate typefaces currently in use:

 The preexisting choices range from a squarish typeface to a more rounded typeface.
 There are more variations out there with the advancement of printing technology, that being said, these two; square and round typeface forms tend to form the bulk of number plates used in Malaysia.

-Square Euro version: The above is the Euro typeface for number plates.
+Square Euro version: The above is the Euro typeface (FE Schrift) for number plates.
 It is a relatively good design and has an inherent quirkiness to it, with its large serifs for the numeral 1 to address counterspace and the strange but distinctive zero.
 The W’s diagonal strokes seem stunted but are distinguishable from a distance.

 Semi-Square with rounded characteristics: The above number plate typeface seems to straddle between its square and more rounded cousins.
 The W’s diagonal stroke is more pointed when compared to the Euro-type version.
 However the loop of the numeral 9 is similar in style with the rounded version below, only a little more squarish in nature.